 - The price of the share has fallen below your stop loss and you want to limit losses.

-- You are a short term trader rather than a long term investor and need to exit any share trade which is not rising in price.
+- You are a short-term trader rather than a long-term investor and need to exit any share trade which is not rising in price.

-- Some investors will see a pull back of a share price as a buying opportunity to acquire more shares in a good business.
+- Some investors will see a pullback of a share price as a buying opportunity to acquire more shares in a good business.

-In my eBook, Map Your Finances, there’s a chapter explaining some of the basic methods of stock selection for your portfolio.
+In my Book, Map Your Finances, I have a chapter explaining some of the basic methods of stock selection for your portfolio.
 I also give a review of my personal experiences of share investing over the last thirty years.
-After I returned home from the conference I started to ponder on how you determine if your share ‘has the wobbles’ or it is time for you to sell the share based on your rules for when to exit the share.
+After I returned home from the conference, I started to ponder on how you determine if your share ‘has the wobbles’ or it is time for you to sell the share based on your rules for when to exit the share.
 Remember everyone will have a different reason for selling a share.

-The share market is not one market, but rather a selection of markets, just like when you visit the Victoria Street Markets in Melbourne, you will shop in different market sections, and depending on whether you are buying cheese, fruit or meat.
+The share market is not one market, but rather a selection of markets, just like when you visit the Victoria Street Markets in Melbourne, you will shop in different market sections, depending on whether you are buying cheese, fruit, or meat.
 Therefore when looking for market trends, a better index to watch is the index related to the share you are thinking of selling.
 For example, if you hold shares for Domino’s Pizza, you would look at the index for Consumer Discretionary.
-That is, are the shares related to the Consumer Discretionary spending in an upward trend, moving sideways within a range or in a downward trend?
-It is as important as the ASX200 is rising or falling, if the index for Consumer Discretionary type shares is doing something different to the average for all shares in ASX200 index.
+That is, are the shares related to Consumer Discretionary spending in an upward trend, moving sideways within a range, or in a downward trend?
+It is as important as the ASX200 is rising or falling, if the index for Consumer Discretionary type shares is doing something different from the average for all shares in the ASX200 index.
 The decision to sell or hold or buy more Domino’s shares should depend on your reasons for holding the share in the first place.

 - If the Consumer Discretionary Index is in an uptrend, check the financials of Domino’s to find out if there is a fundamental reason, why the share is being sold off.
 It may be something as simple as the share has just gone ex-dividend or the company has changed its estimates of future dividend payments.
 You will need to decide if you believe the price will recover in the long term and you don’t to sell, even though the price is falling.

-The rule for you, should be to know with certainty why you have bought a particular share to fit with your portfolio and to align the purchase with your philosophy and risk tolerance.
+The rule for you should be to know with certainty why you have bought a particular share to fit with your portfolio and to align the purchase with your philosophy and risk tolerance.
 You should review your share portfolio regularly and act when a share no longer fits with the composition of your portfolio.